Eclypses/mte-relay-server/guides/aws/mte-relay-server-container-usage-guide.md

 In an ideal situation, a customer will already have (or plan to create):

-- A web application with a JavaScript front-end
+- A [web application](#client-side-implementation) with a JavaScript front-end or a mobile application using WebView.
-- A RESTful Web API back-end
+- A RESTful Web API back-end.

 ### When completed, the following services and resources will be set up: